Our areas of intervention

 See the projects linked to this area of intervention

 Economic development is a cross-cutting theme in PADEM’s projects.
-Supporting parents in their economic development helps to improve the living conditions of their children.
+Supporting parents in their economic development helps to improve the living conditions of their children and to combat child labor.

 PADEM projects strive to include training activities, the creation of working capital and income-generating activities, with the aim of enabling families to take charge of improving their personal living conditions from a financial point of view, initially through support and then increasingly on their own.